 Plan now to attend AAPG's Carbon, Capture, Utilization, and Storage (CCUS) Conference 29–31 March 2022, in Houston Texas.
 Themed "An Emerging Field for Energy Professionals," the in-person conference will unite AAPG, SPE, and SEG and highlight current CCUS work and address related challenges, including:

 - Case Studies

 - Economics, Incentives, and Policy

-    Speakers will represent research institutions, universities, and industry.
-The work presented at the conference will demonstrate the ongoing need for skilled petroleum geologists and engineers to help define the future of carbon management.
+Exciting keynote speakers and lunch panels will drive the discussions of the future of energy.
+Technical speakers will represent research institutions, universities, and industry.
+The work presented at the conference will demonstrate the ongoing need for skilled petroleum geologists, geophysicists, and engineers to help define the future of carbon management.

 The technology and methodologies developed by the oil and gas industry are directly applicable in characterizing storage formations, caprocks, reservoir model development, monitoring, well design, and ensuring the safe construction of injection sites.
-Petroleum geologists are uniquely suited to evaluate candidate storage formations and EOR fields for CCUS programs.
+Energy Professionals are uniquely suited to evaluate candidate storage formations and EOR fields for CCUS programs.